 "You're going home, Colonel," Richard repeated, staring into my eyes.
 "Zeus has asked me to inform you that your services are no longer required—so effective immediately, your unit is being disbanded and you're free to go.
 We have a group of helicopters outside waiting for all of you."

 "You're kidding me, right?"
-I said, not wanting to believe what I was hearing—that after almost seventeen years, I was being told to give up the life I'd come to know—and, despite my protests to John the other day during the mission, really enjoy.
+I didn't want to believe what I was hearing—that after almost seventeen years, I was being told to give up the life I'd come to know—and, despite my protests to John the other day during the mission, really enjoy.

 "No kidding, Saint John," Richard repeated, handing me a sheaf of paper.
 I read through the documents and found that yes, the "NightHawkes" were being disbanded—Zeus himself, the head of the FIRM, had ordered our unit to stand down, effective immediately.
 I sighed and handed the papers back to Richard, saying, "Okay.
 Let's go."
 I turned out the lights in the office and followed the two agents out to one of the helicopters, taking a seat next to John.